Vellus hair beard is really just a fancier way of saying peach fuzz beard.

 Some years ago I was desperately seeking information on this topic online, only to find that nobody really writes or seems to know anything about it.
 There was also a lot of misinformation on various forums about some men claiming to “not having the follicles” etc.

-So hopefully this post answered some of your burning questions, it took quite some time to write and compile.
+So hopefully this post answered some of your burning questions and helps you convert that vellus beard into a terminal kind, it sure took quite some time to write and compile.

 As always, thanks for reading and keep on beardin’,

 You Might Also Like